Tips for your first comic con

-Eventbrite are a great resource for finding conventions and events worldnwide and also offer convention and conference planning services.
-I use their mobile app to purchase my tickets to Collectormania and London Film and Comic Con yearly, its really easy to use!
+Eventbrite is a great resource for finding conventions and events worldwide and also offer convention and conference planning services.
+I use their mobile app to purchase my tickets to Collectormania and London Film and Comic Con yearly, it’s really easy to use!

 Once I know who I’d like to meet I need to plan my days(s).
 At some conventions a schedule is only released in the week coming up to an event and some smaller conventions only release it on the day with a brochure or guide book – these are usually free so it’s worth picking one up, they usually include a map or layout of the convention floor.

 What to do when you have a ‘clash’?

 A ‘clash’ is when one or more activities (talks, photo ops etc) are scheduled at the same time and I’d always say to go to the one you’ve prepaid for over the one that was on your maybe list or the free events.

 If you find you have two prepaid events at once, tell someone!
 I’ve had clashes before and the staff should be able to advise you which event to go to first, for example, if you have two photo ops, one with one of the headline guests and one with a guest they’re expecting to be quieter, they’ll usually advise seeing the quieter guest first as they will often have a smaller time slot.
 It’s worth letting the staff at that photo op know as well, they may place you at the start of the queue.

 3. Comfy shoes